 - Truffle potato croquette with aioli followed.
 Round balls of melted, smooth potato with truffle, aromatic like perfume, with a sauce that adds flavor and boost the ingredients turning an appetizer into a fine dining experience.

 - Beef Tartare on a toast followed.
-A crunchy toast, thin like paper, topped with twelve year old aged meat.
+A crunchy toast, thin like paper, topped with twelve-year-old aged meat.
 Nothing I say will describe the feeling and taste this piece offers.
-A raw meat that just melts, no chewing needed, with a mix of freshly cut vegetables and a unique coffee-based mayonnaise.
+Raw meat that just melts, no chewing needed, with a mix of freshly cut vegetables and a unique coffee-based mayonnaise.
 Yum...
 The seasoning is exceptional.
-Damn that's good.
+Damn, that's good.

 Now that we started drinking and enjoying some premium food as the butcher started preparing his cuts.
 He took a whole lamb and taught us how to prepare it for dinner.

 And then, we moved next door for the evening...

 A white ceiling imprinted with mosaic, white walls, a tiled floor, and wooden benches around wooden tables, an old feel...
 That's the Quality chop restaurant.